Metropolitan Transportation Commission

 The following definitions apply:

 Personally Identifiable Information (PII): PII identifies or describes a person or can be directly linked to a specific individual.
-Examples of PII include but are not limited to, a person's name, mailing address, business name, alternate contact information (if given), email address, fax numbers, Clipper® card serial number, telephone number, email address, credit card number, security code and expiration date, and Travel Pattern Data.
+Examples of PII include but are not limited to, a person's name, mailing address, business name, alternate contact information (if given), email address, fax numbers, Clipper® card serial number, telephone number, bank account information, credit card number, security code and expiration date, photograph and Travel Pattern Data.

 Aggregate Data or Aggregate Information: Aggregate Data or Aggregate Information is statistical information that is derived from collective data that relates to a group or category of persons from which PII has been removed.
 Aggregate Data reflects the characteristics of a large group of anonymous people.
 MTC may use Aggregate Data and provide Aggregate Data to others for such things as generating statistical reports for the purpose of managing the Clipper® program operations.

 Anonymous Data or Anonymous Information: Anonymous Data or Anonymous Information is disaggregated data from which all PII has been removed, that does not identify or describe a person and that cannot be directly linked to a specific individual.
 MTC may use Anonymous Data for any of its statutorily-authorized purposes and may make Anonymous Data available to third parties.